threefoldfoundation/info_sdk/src/sdk/applicationserver/actors.md

 # Actors

-Actors are our solution for to interact with the backend, and it's very to write and extend APIs.
+Actors are our solution to interact with the backend, and it's very simple to write and extend APIs.
 So, actor is like a service that exposes a certain set of functionality and can be invoked using gedis client, or over http

 Example actor: